syseleven/grav-docs-metakube/pages/03.Tutorials/02.create-a-cluster/default.en.md

 ## Place to live

 To create a new cluster, open the MetaKube dashboard and select the menu entry `Create Cluster`.
+Clusters are tied to a [project](../../02.Documentation/02.projects/default.en.md).
+You can create as many clusters within one project as you want.

 Start by choosing a name

 ![Overview of cluster creation](image_overview_01.png)